What Every Man Should Know about Mental Health and Counseling

 Mental health affects men differently than women.
 A woman will likely report feelings of sadness to indicate depression.
 Men are more likely to report irritability.
 Women will often speak of feelings of uncertainty or dread when describing anxiety.
 Men often report chest pains or difficulty breathing.
 You need someone who knows what to look for when dealing with mental health and men.
 Finding a counselor is not about looking for the best one, but rather the best one for you.

 At Mind Works Counseling Services, we know how hard it can be for a man to call and schedule an appointment.
 We also know what it takes to identify and treat mental distress and mental illness in men.
 Our goal is to work with our clients to give them the skills to overcome and heal from whatever difficulties they are experiencing.

-To learn more about our approach to counseling men, click here.
+Click to learn more about our approach to Men's Counseling.

 Schedule an appointment with one of our counselors.